micmejia/bible-dump/AMPC/Luke/Luke 22.md

-When I was with you day after day in the temple [[^j]enclosure], you did not stretch forth [your] hands against Me.
+When I was with you day after day in the temple [enclosure], you did not stretch forth [your] hands against Me.
 But this is your hour--and the power [which] darkness [gives you has its way].